Learning incomplete factorization preconditioners for GMRES: Additional results

-We can see that even though the ILU preconditioner has a few very large singular values, most values are clustered around $1$.
-This leads to a very fast convergence as observed in Table~\ref{tab:lossfn} even though the condition number $\kappa$ of the problem is very high.
+We provide additional results for the baseline and learned preconditioners.
+In Figure~\ref{fig:singvalsbase} we present the descending log-scale plot of ordered singular values for the baseline preconditioners, illustrating the same problem previously depicted in Figure~\ref{fig:singvals}.
+We can see that even though the ILU preconditioner has a few very large singular values, most values are clustered around $1$ (Observe that the plot shows the logarithmic singular values thus the cluster appears at $0=\log 1$).
+This leads to a very fast convergence as observed in Table~\ref{tab:lossfn} even though the condition number $\kappa$ of the problem is very high.\looseness=-1

+This fact gets even clearer when taking a look at the distribution of singular values shown in Figure~\ref{fig:singvaldist} for both the learned preconditioner and the baseline methods.